Toyota Alphard AH30: Why a Carbon Ceramic Brake Upgrade Matters

 Sharper pedal response

-With the right pad pairing, STOPFLEX carbon ceramic systems can deliver stronger normal-temperature friction and a more immediate pedal response.
+With the right pad pairing, STOPFLEX carbon ceramic systems can deliver normal-temperature friction above 0.4μ and a more immediate pedal response.
 For the driver, that usually translates into easier modulation and less hesitation when braking decisively.

 Less unsprung weight

-Carbon ceramic rotors are about half the weight of same-size steel rotors.
-On a vehicle like the Alphard, reducing unsprung mass can help the suspension react more cleanly over broken pavement, which supports the calm, composed ride owners expect.
+STOPFLEX carbon ceramic rotors are about half the weight of same-size steel rotors.
+On a vehicle like the Alphard, reducing unsprung mass helps the suspension react more cleanly over broken pavement, which supports the calm, composed ride owners expect.

 When paired with STOPFLEX pads, brake dust stays very low.
 The rotors also do not rust after rain exposure, so the wheels and brake package keep a cleaner, more premium appearance in everyday use.